alexandreroberts/alexandreroberts.github.io/index.md

 ### forthcoming

+"Heretics, Dissidents, and Society: Narrating the Trial of John bar ʿAbdun."

+> *Dumbarton Oaks Papers* 76 (accepted November 2021; expected to appear in 2022).

 "Islamicate Alchemy in Greek Letters on the First Page of *Marcianus graecus* 299."

 > *Byzantinische Zeitschrift* 115.1 (accepted November 2021; expected to appear April 2022).